Skip to content

 See a Veterinary Neurologist if Your Dog Is Having Seizures

-If you have any questions or need any help, our veterinary neurologists at Southeast Veterinary Neurology are here for you and your best friend, 24 hours a day, seven days a week.
+If you have any questions about dog seizures caused by toxins or any other trigger, our veterinary neurologists at Southeast Veterinary Neurology are here for you and your best friend 365 days a year.
 We have locations in Miami, Boynton Beach, Jupiter, and Virginia Beach, with teams of expert and compassionate professionals at each one.
 Contact any of our locations today!

 Dr. Fitz and Mavy Neuro Exam